moxx799/carya_tutorial/readme.md

 ### Jupyter notebook set up

-It's not convinient to build the code with the linux system without GUI, jupyter notebook is recomanded.
+It's not convenient to build the code with the linux system without GUI, jupyter notebook is recommended.

-Here are the method to set up:
+Here are the methods to set up:
 * Set up conda env and activate it, following the UH tutorial
 * Install jupyter
 ```Bash
 conda install jupyter lab
 ```
-* Set up server
+* Set up the server
 ```Bash
 jupyter lab --no-browser --ip=127.0.0.1 --port=88<xx>
 ```